sp24-bsse-119-create/mub-bur-duo/Ubaid.md

 FR-03: The rover shall report its current position, battery level, temperature, and communication status to Mission Control.

-FR-04: The rover shall enter Safe Mode when a critical battery or thermal condition is detected.
+FR-04: The rover shall enter Safe Mode within 3 seconds when battery temperature exceeds the critical threshold or battery capacity falls below the defined emergency level.

 FR-05: The system shall reject invalid or unauthorized commands before they are sent to the rover.